Applying small kitchen decorating ideas to your tiny space will help it show better on the real estate market.

-An all white room can often be too intense.
-Punctuate the small space with spots of color using, kitchen accessories, artwork, fresh cut flowers or live greens.
+An all white room can often be too intense, though.
+Punctuate the small space with spots of color using, kitchen accessories, artwork, fresh cut flowers, or live greens.

-This home decor style combines varying shades of one color in different shades, tints, tones and textures.
-Any color can be used, but stick to neutrals, like whites, beiges, tans and grays.
+This home decor style combines varying shades of one color in different shades, tints, tones, and textures.
+Any color can be used, but stick to neutrals, like whites, beiges, tans, or grays.

-By swapping out some (or all) of the upper kitchen cabinet doors and with glass, you'll be lightening up the cabinets and creating extra depth in your kitchen.
+By swapping out some (or all) of the upper kitchen cabinet doors with glass, you'll create extra depth in your kitchen.

 Some small kitchen decorating ideas may include sacrificing a few upper cabinets and installing open shelving in their place.